-Here is the listing of Best reference books on Discrete Data and Digital Control.
+Here is the full list of best reference books on Discrete Data and Digital Control.

 |1.
 “Discrete Data Control Systems” by B.C.
 Kuo